 Division hiring is limited by the number of supervisors and the size of the department.
 For instance, the Legal Counsel Division has a small group so they cannot take on a lot of externs.
 By contrast, the Building and License Enforcement Division can take 12 externs.
 The Collections, Ownership, and Administrative Litigation Division can take a lot of externs as well.
 The Federal Civil Rights Litigation Division takes 8 externs over the summer.
 The Division of Aviation, Environment, and Regulatory took 3 externs last summer and recently hosted a 2017 NDLS graduate as a Bridge-to-Practice fellow.

-The Department never really turn externs down.
+The Department is not extremely competitive but the later you apply, the fewer choices you will have.
 When you apply, you list your top three divisions.
 If a particular division is full, the Recruiting Manager will keep shopping your application around until there is a division that can take you.

 If you are interested in externing, then don’t wait.
 They hire on a rolling basis.
 If you don’t follow the rules for applying, you will not be considered.